Flip Cards Widget for Website. Free, Unlimited - Poper

 Poper vs other flip cards widgets

-Most flip card tools paywall the features that matter most (mobile parity, accessibility, real 3D).
+Most flip card tools ship one flat layout and a 2D crossfade.
 Here is how the popular ones stack up.

 Recommended